 Not only can dependence be physical, but it can also be mental, as many people begin using drugs or alcohol to cope with mental illness or trauma.
 Physical dependence is also marked by various withdrawal symptoms, which range in severity and nature depending on the type of drug, how much the person has used or drank, and how long they’ve been addicted.
 These withdrawals are often uncomfortable and painful enough to cause relapse and make recovery difficult.

 For this reason, it’s common for individuals with drug or alcohol dependence to continue using these substances long-term, eventually developing an addiction.
-In these cases, the individual can greatly benefit from the assistance of medical drug detox to recover.
+In these cases, the individual can greatly benefit from the assistance of a medical detox facility to recover.

 Medical detox for drugs is a medically assisted treatment in which the patient slowly weans off of drugs or alcohol.
-As these substances are naturally flushed out of the person’s system, they may experience physical side effects called withdrawal symptoms.
+During detox, as these substances are naturally flushed out of the person’s system, the individual may experience physical side effects called withdrawal symptoms.
 Withdrawal symptoms can be extremely uncomfortable and can lead to complications without treatment.

 Common detox symptoms include: